 Skip to contents

-splicelogic is an R/Bioconductor package for detecting alternative splicing events from exon-level data stored as GRanges objects.
+splicelogic operates on exon-level data stored as GRanges objects within R/Bioconductor.
 Given a set of exons annotated with a coefficient column indicating differential transcript usage (DTU), splicelogic can be used to identify a variety of splicing events.
 See the vignette for more details.

 How to install